akshatsinha0/project-structure-generator/README.md

 ## Features

-- Instantly produces an ASCII tree listing all directories and files in your workspace, respecting `.gitignore` patterns and user-defined exclude filters[^1].
+- **Interactive Folder Exclusion**: When generating project structure, a popup window allows you to select which folders to exclude from the output
+- **Smart Pre-selection**: Common build and cache folders (node_modules, .git, .vscode, dist, build, out) are pre-selected for exclusion
+- **ASCII Tree Output**: Produces a clean ASCII tree listing of your workspace structure
-- Outputs to a markdown file (`project-structure.md`) at the workspace root and automatically opens it in the editor[^2].
+- **Markdown Export**: Outputs to a `project-structure.md` file at the workspace root and automatically opens it
-- Provides a Command Palette entry ("Generate Project Structure") and Explorer context menu integration for folders[^3].
+- **Command Palette Integration**: Access via "Generate Project Structure" command (Ctrl+Shift+P)

 ## Requirements